Amrapali: Early life

 In Myanmar Buddhism, she was born numinously under a mango tree without birth by human.
 So, she is called by Amrapali (mean the mango tree born lady).

 Amrapali was born around 600-500 BCE, to Mahanama & an unknown mother.
 Etymologically, the variants on her name derive from a combination of two Sanskrit words: amra, meaning mango, and pallawa, meaning young leaves or sprouts.
 It is said that she was spontaneously born at the foot of a mango tree in one of the royal gardens in Vaishali — hence her name.

 Even as a young maiden, Amrapali was exceptionally beautiful and ethereal.
-It is said that a feudal lord by the name of Mahanaman was so enchanted by the young Amrapali's beauty that he abandoned his kingdom and moved to Ambara village, a small hamlet in Vaishali presently in Muzaffarpur.
+It is said that a feudal lord by the name of Mahanaman was so enchanted by the young Amrapali's beauty that she abandoned his kingdom and moved to Ambara village, a small hamlet in Vaishali presently in Muzaffarpur.

 As a courtesan

 Vaishali was the capital city of the Licchavi tribe, one of the eight Khattiya (Sanskrit Kshatriya) clans that had united to form the Vajjian confederacy.
 The king was elected by an electoral college consisting of princes and nobles from the Kshatriya clans.
 It was customary that the most beautiful women in the land, rather than marrying one man, dedicated themselves to the pleasure of many.

 Amrapali grew up to be a lady of extraordinary charm and grace, and was talented in many art forms.
 Many young nobles desired her company.
 When Manudev, king of Vaishali, saw Amrapali perform a dance in the city, he plotted to "own" her.
 He murdered Amrapali's childhood love and would-be-groom, Pushpakumar, on the day of their wedding, and afterwards made an official announcement declaring Amrapali as the 'bride' of Vaishali — i.e. the Nagarvadhu.
 She was also bestowed with the title of Vaishali Janpad Kalayani, given to the most beautiful and talented girl of the kingdom for a period of seven years.
 Amrapali had the right to choose her lovers, but according to the aforementioned custom, she could not be committed to any one man.

 After being declared a Nagarvadhu.
 Her talent and beauty attracted so many men that the glory of Vaishali during this period is often attributed to Amrapali's fame.
 The price to see Amrapali's art form was fifty Karshapanas per night, and her treasury grew much larger than the treasuries of some kings.

 It is said that Amrapali was declared the "most beautiful" girl at the age of 11 and was later made nagarvadhu.
-She also is a celebrated rajnartaki (court dancer) in the ancient Vaishali.
-Amrapali was also proficient in music, dance, hunting, archery, horse handling etc. She had great love for classical songs and dance.
+She was also a celebrated rajnartaki (court dancer) in the ancient Vaishali.
+Amrapali was proficient in music, dance, hunting, archery, horse handling, and had great love for classical songs and dance.